 Today, Brew, a member of the American Counseling Association, sees a significant number of multiracial and multicultural clients in her practice.
 She also helped write the Competencies for Counseling the Multiracial Population, a set of professional counseling practices developed by ACA’s Multiracial/Multiethnic Counseling Concerns Interest Network to competently and effectively attend to the diverse needs of the multiple heritage population.
 When it comes to her own identity and culture, Brew says she at times sees herself as mostly white and at other times mostly Japanese.
 She acknowledges that she is always moving back and forth between the two.

-C. Peeper MacDonald, a practitioner and counselor educator whose research focuses on multiracial issues, is both white and Native American.
-Most people assume she’s white, however, which makes MacDonald feel that they are missing or ignoring a large part of who she is.
+C. Peeper McDonald, a practitioner and counselor educator whose research focuses on multiracial issues, is both white and Native American.
+Most people assume she’s white, however, which makes McDonald feel that they are missing or ignoring a large part of who she is.

-It was actually MacDonald’s interest in her family’s Native American heritage that led to her maternal grandfather reclaiming his history.
-For most of his life, MacDonald explains, her grandfather experienced severe racism because he was a Native American, so he often identified himself as Hispanic instead.
-MacDonald’s mother was raised by her white mother and a white stepfather and, as a result, has never really considered herself Native American, even though MacDonald says her mother does not look white.
-It wasn’t until MacDonald started asking as a child about the Native American side of the family that her grandfather, then in his 70s, started to embrace his heritage again.
+It was actually McDonald’s interest in her family’s Native American heritage that led to her maternal grandfather reclaiming his history.
+For most of his life, McDonald explains, her grandfather experienced severe racism because he was a Native American, so he often identified himself as Hispanic instead.
+McDonald’s mother was raised by her white mother and a white stepfather and, as a result, has never really considered herself Native American, even though McDonald says her mother does not look white.
+It wasn’t until McDonald started asking as a child about the Native American side of the family that her grandfather, then in his 70s, started to embrace his heritage again.

 ACA member Derrick Paladino, who is part Puerto Rican and part Italian American, grew up in a predominantly white neighborhood in Connecticut.
 When kids at school would question him about “what” he was, Paladino would simply say Italian because that seemed easier and perhaps safer.